 PY.380.338.
-Baroque Vln/Vla Rep. 1 Credit.
+Baroque Violin/Viola Class.
+1 Credit.

-An introduction to early repertoire on period violin or viola and bow.
-Includes the basics of baroque technique and the interpretation of music from a historical perspective.
-Offered in alternate years.
+An introduction to the playing of early repertoire on period violin or viola and bow.
+The student will learn the basics of baroque technique and will be introduced to a range of music, from early Baroque to early Classical, and its interpretation from a historical perspective.